Canada's National CCUS Convention

 The strategic conference highlighted policy frameworks, investment opportunities, and large-scale projects that positioned Canada as a key player in the global CCUS market.
 With international delegations and industry leaders participating, discussions explored cross-border collaborations, emerging technologies, and lessons from global CCUS initiatives.

-Learn moreThe Carbon Capture Canada Awards shines a spotlight on excellence in the CCUS industry here in Canada and around the world.
-The Awards recognizes and celebrates leaders, innovators and trail blazers accomplishments over the last 12 months in 8 categories who have been at the forefront in leadership, innovation, sustainable solutions and promoting the healthy advancement of the CCUS sector.
+Learn moreThe Carbon Capture Canada Awards shine a spotlight on excellence in the CCUS industry, both in Canada and internationally.
+The Awards recognize and celebrate the accomplishments of leaders, innovators, and trailblazers over the past 12 months across eight categories, honoring those who have demonstrated outstanding leadership, groundbreaking innovation, sustainable solutions, and a commitment to advancing the CCUS sector.

 Learn moreThe C3 Interview Series by Carbon Capture Canada offers exclusive insights from leading experts in the field of carbon capture, utilization, and storage (CCUS).
 Featuring in-depth discussions with industry leaders like Neil Wildgust, President & CEO of Carbon Management Canada, and Breanne O’Reilly, VP of Business Development & Strategic Initiatives at the International CCS Knowledge Centre, the series delves into the latest innovations and strategies shaping the future of carbon capture technology.